Fife Lake, Michigan

 Fife Lake (/faɪf/ FYFE) is a village in southeastern Grand Traverse County in the U.S. state of Michigan.
 Its population was 456 at the 2020 census, up from 443 at the 2010 census.
-The village is part of the Traverse City micropolitan area, and lies upon the shore of the lake of the same name.
+The village is part of the Traverse City metropolitan area, and lies upon the shore of the lake of the same name.

 History

 In 1872, J.L.
 Shaw and others platted two small settlements on a lake on the new Grand Rapids and Indiana Railroad.
 These were known as North Fife Lake and Fyfe Lake (a misspelling of Fife), which were on the north and west sides of Fife Lake, respectively.
 Later that year, Fife Lake Township was created.
 The first church in the village was established in 1884.
 In 1889, Fife Lake was incorporated as a village.

 The village annually hosts the Fife Lake Ice Fishing Derby near the end of January.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.20 sqmi, of which 0.75 sqmi is land and 0.45 sqmi is water.
-The village is located in Fife Lake Township, and is adjacent to the eponymous lake.
-The village also shares a border with Kalkaska County, to its east.
+The village is located in Fife Lake Township, and is adjacent to the eponymous lake, upon the lake's northern and western shores.

-Fife Lake is the only community in Grand Traverse County to be located east of US 131.
+The village is located immediately west of the Kalkaska County line.
+Fife Lake is the only community in Grand Traverse County to be located east of US Highway 131.